just-work/fffw/docs/source/graph.rst

   scale = ff.video | Crop(w=1920, h=1080) | Scale(1280, 720)

+:py:attr:`FFMPEG.video <fffw.encoding.ffmpeg.FFMPEG.video>` returns first
-:py:attr:`fffw.encoding.ffmpeg.FFMPEG.video` returns first available video stream across all inputs connected to ``FFMPEG`` that is not yet connected to filter graph.
-"Pipe" operator connects an input stream (or a filter) to first available input for next filter.
+available video stream across all inputs connected to ``FFMPEG`` that is not yet connected to filter graph.
+"Pipe" operator connects an input stream (or a filter) to first available input of next filter.

 * If you need to point specific input stream, you may do it like::